silviosanto6605/LinkShortener/README.md

-<h1>LinkShortner</h1>
+<h1>LinkShortener</h1>
-LinkShortner will automatically shorten links thanks to tinyurl.com.
+LinkShortener will automatically shorten links thanks to tinyurl.com.
 You can also make links with custom aliases.

 <h2>How to use</h2>